aes-pnat/VineClass/README.md

 # VineClass
-A convolutional neural network for classification of vine diseases.
+A convolutional neural network for classification of grapevine diseases.